-Specialty Guidelines
+Part 5 Specialty Guidelines

 The information included in this section is specialty specific.
 It is intended to supplement the generic guidance offered in the previous sections.
-As such, these specialty guidelines are not comprehensive and should be referred to in conjunction with the previous sections, rather than in isolation.
+As such these specialty guidelines are not comprehensive and should be referred to in conjunction with the previous sections rather than in isolation.
 Guidelines are constantly being developed and reviewed.
+It is therefore advisable to check with the relevant specialist association for the most updated information.

-Surgical Specialties -
+Surgical Specialties